 Orchids are flowering plants that are available in not only garden centers but in many grocery stores.
 There is a huge selection available as to flower color, shape, and size.
 Orchids are popular because the flowers last for a long time, often over several months.
 (Click here to learn more about how to grow orchids.)

-Gardenia (Gardenia spp.) is another blooming plant with intense fragrance that is most aromatic at nighttime.
+Gardenia (Gardenia spp.) is another blooming plant with an intense fragrance that is most aromatic at nighttime.
 If you have enough light to grow citrus in your house, you can probably grow gardenia.
 These evergreen shrubs have shiny leaves, and the flowers are pure ivory.
 Gardenia ‘Mystery’ has large, white, double flowers that bloom over a long blooming period.
 Keep gardenias pruned regularly or they will become rangy.

 The vine-like lipstick plant (Aeschynanthus radicans) is a very easy houseplant to grow, and it looks great in a location where it can trail.
 Its tubular flowers are red and the stems cascade downward.
 It has a long blooming period and will tolerate low light.